When and where are the meetings?

 What is the financial commitment?

-For boys who have never been a registered Cub Scout, the 2021 program fee is $146.50.
-This covers registration from January – December 2021 and is prorated if joining after January.
+For boys and girls who have never been a registered Cub Scout, the 2021-22 program fee is less than $12 per month, or $190.
+This includes BSA National and Council registration from October 2021 – December 2022 and is prorated if joining after October.
 Pack T-shirts are $12 (optional).
+Handbooks are $18 (optional).
 The official uniform shirt and belt are required.
 We do have some used uniforms available from time to time.
 The uniform shirt and belt will typically last for several years if you size up one size at purchase (because “A Scout is Thrifty”).

 How are families involved in the Cub Scout program?